PranavEranki/MelanomaDetector/README.md

 * Saving bottleneck features to a byte format and reading from same format
    * Solved by removing feature saving and implementing all VGG16 model training in 1 function
    * Then, saved the model weights of the best VGG16 implemented to a folder for later use
+* Training the full VGG model effectively
+   * With 10,000 images, 100 epochs, and a small learning rate, the model was projected to take about 50 hours
+   * Used substantially less images, 10 epochs, and a larger learning rate - model was projected to take about 1 hour

 ### 7. Current Next Steps

 - Validate model